huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

 ### Multilingual ASR

-These models are intended to transcript multiple languages from a given audio.
-Some models might incorporate [language identification](https://huggingface.co/tasks/audio-classification) blocks to improve multilingual ASR.
+Multilingual ASR models can convert audio inputs with multiple languages into transcripts.
+Some multilingual ASR models include [language identification](https://huggingface.co/tasks/audio-classification) blocks to improve the performance.

 The use of Multilingual ASR has become popular, the idea of maintaining just a single model for all language can simplify the production pipeline.
 Take a look at this [model](https://huggingface.co/voidful/wav2vec2-xlsr-multilingual-56) to get an idea on how 56 languages can be processed by a single model.